s2t2/lambda-ds-3-1/notes/class-1.md

 #### Pipenv Environments

+Advantages:
+  + Handles python package management
+  + Can specify development and production dependencies in same file (“Pipfile”)
+  + Performs a "locking" process to provide more details about the package versions and ensure dependencies are not in conflict

+Disadvantages:
+  + Must be created, modified, activated from the given project directory !!!!!
+  + Replaces pip for python package management
+  + Locking process takes a while

 > Make sure you run these commands from the repo's root dir!
 > Also make sure to deactivate all anaconda env(s) as necessary (`conda deactivate`) before proceeding